adorsys/XS2A-Sandbox/README.md

 ## License

-This project is licensed under the Apache License version 2.0 **(until 01.01.2022)** - see the [LICENSE](https://github.com/adorsys/XS2A-Sandbox/blob/master/LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License 3.0. see the [LICENSE](https://www.gnu.org/licenses/agpl-3.0.html) file for details.
+Please note, that before 01.01.2022 - the license was Apache License version 2.0.

 ## FAQ on Licensing Change